guccicoin-project/guccicoin/README.md

 ##### Prerequisites

 You will need the following packages: boost, cmake (3.8 or higher), make, and git.

-You will also need either GCC/G++, or Clang.
+You will also need either GCC/G++.

-If you are using GCC, you will need GCC-6.0 or higher.

-If you are using Clang, you will need Clang 5.0 or higher.
-You will also need libstdc++\-6.0 or higher.
+You will need GCC-6.0 or higher.

 ##### GCC setup, on Ubuntu